Joanna Mytkowska

 Joanna Mytkowska (1970) is a Polish curator and art critic.
 She has been the director of the Museum of Modern Art, Warsaw since 2007.
 She is the co-founder of the Foksal Gallery Foundation, which since 2001 has been operating independently from the Foksal Gallery.

-Life and work
+Early life and education

+Mytkowska studied at the University of Warsaw from 1988 to 1994.

+Career

-Joanna Mytkowska studied at the University of Warsaw from 1988 to 1994.
-She was the curator of the Artur Żmijewski exhibition at the Polish Pavilion during the 51st Venice Biennale (2005).
+Mytkowska was the curator of the Artur Żmijewski exhibition at the Polish Pavilion during the 51st Venice Biennale (2005).

 She organized the following exhibits for the Centre Georges Pompidou: Paweł Althamer (2006), The Magellanic Cloud (2007), The Anxious (2008) and Promises of the Past (2010).

-Joanna Mytkowska was a member of the selection committee for Documenta 14, which took place in 2017.
+Mytkowska was a member of the selection committee for Documenta 14, which took place in 2017.
+She was also a member of the jury that selected Kerstin Brätsch for the Edvard Munch Art Award in 2017.

+Recognition

-In December 2018 she was awarded the Igor Zabel Award for her curatorial and intellectual achievements at the Museum of Modern Art in Warsaw.
+In December 2018 Mytkowska was awarded the Igor Zabel Award for her curatorial and intellectual achievements at the Museum of Modern Art in Warsaw.